Koh Tao Marine Lives Part I

 With the coral reefs lying along Koh Tao's beautiful shores, this small island is well-known for its spectacular underwater world.
 When there are coral reefs, there are other lives.
 Koh Tao's ecosystem provides opportunities for divers to see various marine lives around the island, and these are some of our favorites:

-1. WHALE SHARK There are some kinds of friendly shark that scuba divers love the most, feed on plankton, always swimming slowly.
-Preferring warm water because there are plankton there.
+There are some kinds of friendly sharks that scuba divers love the most.
+They feed on plankton, always swimming slowly, preferring warm water because there is plankton there.
 The largest size could be around 11-12 meters.
-Also, they are curious animals, if you see one around you, there is no need to chase after it.
+Also, they are curious animals.
+If you see a whale shark around you, there is no need to chase after it.
 They might swim around to look at you very carefully.
 Sometimes, even rub their faces with scuba divers.
 Be careful not to touch them because their skins are very sensitive to bacteria from human bodies.

-2. SEA TURTLE This kind of animals is super concentrated in eating that they do not care about their surroundings.
+This kind of animal is super concentrated on eating that they do not care about its surroundings.
 They move around so little and slowly to save energy.
 You can see them mostly where there are soft corals (jelly coral) and seaweed (but jellyfish is the most preferable).
-They cannot breathe underwater, so they need to come breath on the surface every once in a while.
-If you see Sea Turtles coming up to the surface, please make sure you are not blocking their ways.
+They cannot breathe underwater, so they need to come to breathe on the surface every once in a while.
+If you see Sea Turtles coming to the surface, please ensure you are not blocking their way.

 3. YELLOW BOXFISH

 Some fish have flat body shapes, and some have round body shapes, but this kind of fish has a cuboid body shape with black spots, cute looking but shy.
 It is okay if they look awkwardly confused when people are around and not knowing which direction to go.
 Yellow boxfishes might keep spinning around instead.

 COMMON NAME: Yellow Boxfish

 SIZE: Not more than 45 cm.